MRNP/tutorials/fcc/tutorialFCC.md

 -`             nEvents            ` --&gt; number of events -`             out.filename            ` --&gt; name of output file

+    -   Variables to be set-up:
+    -   `             nEvents           ` --&gt; number
+        of events to be simulated
+    -   `             pythiaConfFile           ` --&gt;
+        Pythia8 configuration file
+    -   `             delphesCard           ` --&gt;
+        Delphes detector card
+    -   `             out.filename           ` --&gt;
+        name of output file

 For a complete discussion on the structure of configuration file, see [this page](https://github.com/HEP-FCC/fcc-tutorials/blob/master/FccPythiaDelphes.md).
 Aside from I/O and number of events (which can be specified through command line), for most use cases as a user you won't need to apply any change to the configuration file.